-MIPS merges distinctive parts of three existing incentive programs–Medicare Electronic Health Record (EHR) Incentive Program, Value-based Payment Modifier (VM), and Physician Quality Reporting System (PQRS) Program–to simplify the administration of reporting and incentive payments.
+MIPS merged distinctive parts of three retired incentive programs–Medicare Electronic Health Record (EHR) Incentive Program, Value-based Payment Modifier (VM), and Physician Quality Reporting System (PQRS) Program–to simplify the administration of reporting and incentive payments.
 It also adds a new component: Improvement Activities.

 APMs are new payment approaches that reward its participating providers for providing medically necessary care, cost-effectively.
 The quality performance metrics are similar to those of MIPS; however, those participating in advanced APMs may receive bonus payments in exchange for taking on some risk (cost-sharing) related to patients’ outcomes and meeting certain other parameters.
 Also, using certified EHR technology is a mandate for all participating providers.